Densely packed particle raft at vertically vibrated air-water interface: Conclusion and outlook

-Our work demonstrates that particle packing fraction, vibration frequency, and amplitude serve as the primary control parameters for the dynamic behavior of vertically vibrated granular rafts.
-By systematically tuning these parameters, we map a comprehensive phase diagram spanning from classical Faraday wave patterns to particle dynamics-dominated regimes, including persistent cavities and a dense glassy state.
-Their occurrence and transitions are governed by the interplay between the hydrodynamics of vibrated liquid interfaces and the dissipative particle interactions, which at higher packing densities involves elastic-like mechanical response and glassy dynamics.
+Our work demonstrates that particle packing fraction, vibration frequency, and amplitude serve as important control parameters for the dynamic behavior of vertically vibrated granular rafts.
+By systematically tuning these parameters, we map out a phase diagram of five regimes spanning from classical Faraday wave-dominated behaviors to particle dynamics-dominated behaviors such as glassy particle dynamics and cavitation.
+Their occurrence and transitions are governed by the interplay of the hydrodynamics of vibrated liquid interfaces, capillary effects, and the dissipative particle interactions, which at higher packing densities involve elastic-like mechanical response and glassy particle dynamics.